Women with hyperemesis gravidarum, unlike women with ordinary morning sickness, lose weight and become dehydrated.

 Doctors diagnosis hyperemesis gravidarum based on symptoms and do tests to check for dehydration and other possible causes of the vomiting.

-Treatment involves nothing by mouth at first, fluids containing electrolytes and vitamins given by vein, and drugs to relieve the nausea.
+Treatment involves nothing by mouth at first, fluids containing electrolytes and vitamins given by vein, and medications to relieve the nausea, and rarely, giving all food intravenously.

 The cause of hyperemesis gravidarum is unknown.